 Your body works best when joints are in neutral positions:

-- Elbows at ~90° when typing — prevents wrist strain
+Elbows at approximately 90° when typing — helps prevent wrist strain

-- Feet flat on the floor — supports posture
+Feet flat on the floor — supports posture and stability

 If your desk is too high, your shoulders tense.
-Too low?
-You hunch forward.
-Over time, this leads to neck pain, back discomfort, and repetitive strain injuries.
+Too low, and you naturally hunch forward.
+Over time, this can lead to neck pain, back discomfort, and repetitive strain injuries.

 🔹 2.
 Proper Height = Better Focus & Productivity

 Discomfort is distracting.
-When your body is aligned:
+When your body is aligned correctly:

 🔹 3.
 Long Days Need Movement, Too

 Static posture is a silent stressor.
-Your muscles get tired holding the same positions for hours.
+Your muscles become fatigued when holding the same position for hours at a time.

 What Kind of Desks Are Available?

-If you’re serious about comfort and performance, here are the popular desk options:
+If you’re serious about comfort and long-term productivity, here are some of the most popular desk options available.

 🪑 Electric Height-Adjustable (Standing) Desks

-These are the gold standard for home ergonomics.
-With the push of a button, you can switch from sitting to standing — no tools required.
+These are considered one of the best options for home office ergonomics.
+With the push of a button, you can easily move between sitting and standing positions.

 Benefits: